DA Davidson Maintains Clearwater Analytics Holdings (CWAN) Buy Recommendation

 What are Other Shareholders Doing?

+Wellington Management Group Llp holds 17,794K shares representing 6.18% ownership of the company.
+In its prior filing, the firm reported owning 8,525K shares , representing an increase of 52.09%.
+The firm decreased its portfolio allocation in CWAN by 76.59% over the last quarter.

+Price T Rowe Associates holds 12,257K shares representing 4.25% ownership of the company.
+In its prior filing, the firm reported owning 2,671K shares , representing an increase of 78.21%.
+The firm increased its portfolio allocation in CWAN by 80.19% over the last quarter.

-Wasatch Advisors holds 9,567K shares representing 3.32% ownership of the company.
-In its prior filing, the firm reported owning 9,293K shares , representing an increase of 2.87%.
-The firm decreased its portfolio allocation in CWAN by 20.95% over the last quarter.
+Wasatch Advisors holds 9,208K shares representing 3.20% ownership of the company.
+In its prior filing, the firm reported owning 9,567K shares , representing a decrease of 3.90%.
+The firm decreased its portfolio allocation in CWAN by 18.72% over the last quarter.

 William Blair Investment Management holds 8,576K shares representing 2.98% ownership of the company.
 In its prior filing, the firm reported owning 8,813K shares , representing a decrease of 2.76%.
 The firm decreased its portfolio allocation in CWAN by 22.09% over the last quarter.